Saturday, April 04, 2026

 Here are the next steps to work towards a roadmap: the first three are meant for immediate relief in Glendale.

-2. We have increased the chlorine dosage in Tank T and OH Tank in GD
+3. We have increased the chlorine dosage in Tank T and OH Tank in GD.
+Addition of Chlorine in Tank T has been automated as on 12 Apr.

-5. We are exploring cleaning of the pipe that transports water from Tank T to OH tank in GD - since GD is most affected
+6. We are exploring cleaning of the pipe that transports water from Tank T to OH tank in GD - since GD is most affected.
+This has been done.

-6. We decided to add an aeration pump to GD OH tank - as this is expected to oxygenate the water and prevent anaerobic bacteria.
-After Yatin's comments, we may need to discuss further and do this in treatment Tank T
+7. We decided to add an aeration pump to GD OH tank - as this is expected to oxygenate the water and prevent anaerobic bacteria.
+Quote awaited.

-7. HoH has pointed out that the LETP is injecting chlorine before filtration - they recommended adding it AFTER filtration.
-This is being worked on.
-This needs to be discussed further with Yatin.
+8. HoH has pointed out that the LETP is injecting chlorine before filtration - they recommended adding it AFTER filtration.
+This is being worked on -> Addition of Chlorine in Tank T has been automated as on 12 Apr.

-8. We had asked Thermax to visit LE and examine our plant and it's design/fit for purpose including capacity.
+9. We had asked Thermax to visit LE and examine our plant and it's design/fit for purpose including capacity.
 Their technical team has conducted a visit and we are expecting a report and recommendations from them.
-In parallel Shyam Nagpal is also planning to share this status with an STP operator known to him and we will solicit recommendations from that source too.
-Another consultant (Techno Water) is scheduled to visit us this Thu (9 Apr).

 No comments: